maehem/javamancer/README.md

 <a href="images/README.md">Click Here for More Screenshots!!!</a>

+## State of the Development (2026 .
+January)
+ - Game Running. "late-alpha" quiality.
+Largely playable!
+ - Curious testers invited to play and comment.
+ - No downloadable version.
+Use NetBeans IDE please.
+ - MacOS only.
+Adventurous coders wanted to adapt it to Linux or Windows.

 Inspired by the [Reuromancer Windows64](https://github.com/HenadziMatuts/Reuromancer) port by [Henadzi Matuts]( https://github.com/HenadziMatuts) with asset decoding/unpacking code adapted to Java/JavaFX.

 ## Requirements